elixir-mint/mint/README.md

 ## Usage

-Mint is different from most Erlang and Elixir HTTP clients because it provides a process-less architecture.
+Mint is different from most Erlang and Elixir HTTP clients because it provides a *process-less architecture*.
 Instead, Mint is based on a functional and immutable data structure that represents an HTTP connection.
 This data structure wraps a TCP or SSL socket.
 This allows for more fine-tailored architectures where the developer is responsible for wrapping the connection struct, such as having one process handle multiple connections or having different kinds of processes handle connections.
+You can think of Mint as [`:gen_tcp`](https://erlang.org/doc/man/gen_tcp.html) and [`:ssl`](https://www.erlang.org/doc/man/ssl.html), but with an understanding of the HTTP/1.1 and HTTP/2 protocols.

-Below is an example of a basic interaction with Mint.
+Let's see an example of a basic interaction with Mint.
 First, we start a connection through `Mint.HTTP.connect/3`:

 ```elixir
 iex> {:ok, conn} = Mint.HTTP.connect(:http, "httpbin.org", 80)
 ```

 This transparently chooses between HTTP/1 and HTTP/2.
-Requests are sent with:
+Then, we can send requests with:

 ```elixir
 iex> {:ok, conn, request_ref} = Mint.HTTP.request(conn, "GET", "/", [], "")